 Python Or R, Which Performs Better In Data Science?

-Both languages are suitable for data science work and can be used in data manipulation, automation, business analytics, and extensive data mining.
+Both languages suit data science work and can be used in data manipulation, automation, business analytics, and extensive data mining.
 The main difference is that Python is a general-purpose programming language, while R excels in statistical analysis.

-According to some experts in this field, the main question is not which is suitable for data science, but when should we use each of these languages?
+According to some experts in this field, the main question is not which is suitable for data science, but when should we use each language?

 R programming language

 Statisticians and data scientists widely use an R programming language to develop statistical software and data analysis.
 R is a free, open-source programming language for statistical computing developed and supported by the R Foundation.
-This language was designed by Ross Ihaka and Robert Gentleman and was first published in August 1993.an
+Ross Ihaka and Robert Gentleman designed this language, which was first published in August 1993.an

-R is equipped with some built-in and built-in functions for data analysis.
-As a result, there is no need to add dependencies to the project to perform some calculations; this issue has made statisticians use R for statistical issues and data analysis, so most of the software packages that are Externally added to Python are in R by default.
+R is equipped with some built-in functions for data analysis.
+As a result, there is no need to add dependencies to the project to perform some calculations; this issue has made statisticians use R for statistical issues and data analysis, so most of the software packages externally added to Python are in R by default.

 Data visualization is one of the critical aspects of this language for analysis.

 R provides hundreds of packages and solutions for performing various calculations on data.
-Data visualization is a valuable feature that allows people to understand information in a better way.
+Data visualization is a valuable feature that allows people to understand information better.
 R packages like ggplot2, ggvis, lattice, etc. make the process of data visualization easier than other languages.

-However, please pay attention to this critical point; R allows you to do the assigned tasks best, but it is challenging for inexperienced developers to work with this language, especially since R syntax is more complex than Python.
+However, please consider this critical point: R allows you to do the assigned tasks best.
+However, it is challenging for inexperienced developers to work with this language, especially since R syntax is more complex than Python.

-Typically, the R programming language is of interest to data scientists and researchers.
+Typically, the R programming language interests data scientists and researchers.
 Because efficient tools and libraries have been developed in the field of analytical and statistical affairs for R, specialists in the following fields use the R programming language :

 Advantages of R programming language